The Prayer That Covered Everything — Modern Paraphrase | fresh.bible

 "But will God actually dwell with people on the earth?
 The heavens — even the highest heavens — can't contain you.
 How much less this house that I've built!

-Hear the pleas of your servant and of your people when they pray toward this place.
-Hear from , your dwelling place.
+Hear the pleas of your servant and of your people Israel when they pray toward this place.
+Hear from heaven, your dwelling place.
 And when you hear — forgive."

-This is in its purest form. just finished the most expensive building project in the ancient world, and his first instinct isn't pride — it's awe.
+This is in its purest form.
+Solomon just finished an incredibly expensive building project in the ancient world, and his first instinct isn't — it's awe.
 He knows the God of the universe doesn't fit in a building.
 Not this one.
 Not any one.
 But he's asking God to let this place become a meeting point anyway.
 A place where people can direct their hearts — and be heard.

 That's still what is, by the way.
 Not a building, not a technique, not the right words in the right order.
 Just turning toward God and trusting that he hears.